konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 &emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.
 A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
 The data from the Dataflow will be stored in temporary file, and the location will be provided in Cloud Storage.

  **To Create a file in Cloud Storage:**
-1. From the Cloud Console Menu Select **Storage-->Browser -->click on Create Bucket.**
+1. From the Cloud Console Menu Select **Storage-->Browser --> click on Create Bucket.**
 2. Enter the **Name** of the bucket .
 The Bucket name is unique across the Google Cloud.
 3. Select the region where your project resides and click **Create Bucket** button.

 * [Create Bucket.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create%20%20bucket.PNG)

  **To Create a Dataflow Job:**
-1. From the Cloud Console Select Dataflow -->Jobs.
+1. From the Cloud Console Select Dataflow --> Jobs.
 2. Click on on **Create Job from Template.**
 3. Enter 'heart-streaming'as Job name.
-4. Select the region make sure it matches the region where the project resides.
+4. Select the region, make sure it matches the region, where the project resides.
 5. Select the dataflow template as **'Pub/sub Subscription to Big Query’.**
-6. Enter the details in the other fields ,making sure they align with the name of the Pub/Sub subscription,BigQuery dataset and tablename and Cloud Storage file.
+6. Enter the details in the other fields, making sure they align with the name of the Pub/Sub subscription, BigQuery dataset and tablename and Cloud Storage file.
 7. Click on **RUN JOB.**

 * [Create Dataflow Job.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create_dataflow%20job.PNG)